bokulich-lab/q2-coordinates/README.md

 pip install git+https://github.com/bokulich-lab/q2-coordinates.git
 ```

+DEV-only note:

+Until QIIME 2 2021.8 is officially released, replace `-c qiime2` in the command above with `-c https://packages.qiime2.org/qiime2/2021.8/staged` to fetch the latest dev version instead.

 # Examples
 In the examples below we will use some bacterial 16S rRNA gene amplicon sequence data collected from Californian vineyards, as described by [Bokulich et al. 2016](https://doi.org/10.1128/mBio.00631-16). 😎🍷